templ-fun/evm-protocol/README.md

 ## What It Does
 - templ.fun lets communities spin up private “templ” groups that collect an access-token treasury, stream rewards to existing members, and govern configuration or payouts on-chain.
 - Each templ is composed from three delegatecall modules – membership, treasury, and governance – orchestrated by the root [`TEMPL`](contracts/TEMPL.sol) contract.
 All persistent state lives in [`TemplBase`](contracts/TemplBase.sol), so modules share storage and act like facets of a single contract.
-- Deployers can apply join-fee curves, referral rewards, proposal fees, and dictatorship (priest) overrides.
-Governance maintains control after launch by voting on configuration changes or treasury actions.
+ - Deployers can apply join-fee curves, referral rewards, proposal fees, and an optional dictatorship (priest) override.
+By default, governance controls all DAO actions and the priest is a regular member.

 ## Quickstart